Somewhere in between the excitement of the beginning and the glamour of the finish line lies the murky messy middle.

 Tips for the messy middle

 In the messy middle of my manuscript drafts, I’ve tried a few things to both help me move forward and to feel better during the process.
-These have worked for me:
+I also developed a framework I recently taught in a zoom retreat to 90 Day Memoir students, which you can sneak a peek at to the right.

 - Write your ideal ending – this is a seriously empowering thing to do.
 For your manuscript, it will help you work backwards, but in life (like in a pandemic!), it can help you reframe what you’re going through in terms of a best possible outcome